zig1000/spacechem-level-generator/README.md

 # Spacechem Random Level Generator

-## Installs

 Built in python 2.7 (.10)

-### periodictable

-A python package used to get the atomic symbols of all elements

- `pip install periodictable`

 ## Usage

 `python level_generator.py`

 Default creates a Research level.
 See args for options.

-*Note*: there is a small chance for the tool to fail upon attempting to construct too complex an
-        output molecule (e.g. a 16-atom molecule, half of which are Hydrogens), but the probability of this is pretty statistically insignificant even at high difficulties.

 ## Args